-When somebody is rewarded for finding bugs, then by definition, you measure when they find bugs and probably make it public, in order to herald the best bug-finders as an example to follow.
+When somebody is rewarded for finding bugs, then, by definition, you measure when they find bugs and probably make it public, in order to herald the best bug finders as an example to follow.
 However, the instant you measure this and reward people for it, a portion of the people tasked with finding bugs will split that reward with developers who introduce bugs and tell them where to look.
 Therefore, measuring the state of the swarm can change it completely in the measured aspect, if done wrong.

-"I'm going to code me a new minivan this afternoon." -- Wally, from the Dilbert comic
+"I'm going to code me a new minivan this afternoon." -WALLY, from the "Dilbert" comic

 This is a typical example of Heisenberg metrics.
 There was a similar effect with the site mp3.com, which was a pioneer in the music-in-the-cloud business.
 (They were so much a pioneer, in fact, that the copyright industry sued them out of existence, bought the remnants for scrap value, and closed them down.)
 They had this experiment in 2001 called pay-for-play where an artist would get a piece of the site's revenue, shared between the artists on mp3.com according to how much they were played on the site.
+Thus, a fixed portion of money was to be distributed to the artists of mp3.com, according to objective metrics of their popularity, as measured by number of track plays on the site for a particular artist.